 Going on vacation?
 A timed charger helps keep your battery at an ideal charge level between 25-75% while you’re away.

 The actual charging time varies based on a number of factors, including the vehicle model and trim, current battery charge level, output of the charging unit, vehicle and battery settings, and outside temperature.
 Level 1 is the easiest home charging option—you simply plug into a standard 120V AC outlet with the portable charging cable that comes with select Hyundai models.
 But it takes significantly longer than other charging options.
 Level 2 charging can fully charge your vehicle in as little as 4 hours 55 minutes (2025 KONA Electric SE Standard Range) depending on the model and various conditions.
 For Level 3 charging, DC fast chargers can take your vehicle from 10% to 80% in as little as 18-73 minutes, depending on model.
-Even better, a 350-kW, 800V DC ultra-fast charger can power up 2025 IONIQ 6 from 10 to 80% in just 18 minutes.
+Even better, a 350-kW, 800V DC ultra-fast charger can power up 2025 IONIQ 6 from 10 to 80% in just 18 minutes./content/dam/hyundai/us/com/content-fragments/global/level-2,-level-3-and-ultra-fast-charging-combined-–-ev-hub

 The cost to charge an electric vehicle (EV) depends on several factors, including local electricity rates, the type of charger used, where you charge (home vs. public charging station), and the vehicle itself.
 To help you calculate your possible fuel savings by switching to an electric vehicle, please use our estimated savings calculator.